Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/2-call-api-groups/README.md

         1. In the *Commonly used Microsoft APIs* section, select **Microsoft Graph**
         1. In the **Delegated permissions** section, select the **User.Read**, **GroupMember.Read.All** in the list.
 Use the search box if necessary.
         1. Select the **Add permissions** button at the bottom.

-1. **GroupMember.Read.All** requires admin to consent.
-Select the **Grant/revoke admin consent for {tenant}** button, and then select **Yes** when you are asked if you want to grant consent for the requested permissions for all account in the tenant.
-You need to be an Azure AD tenant admin to do this.
+> :warning: To handle the groups overage scenario, please grant [admin consent](https://learn.microsoft.com/azure/active-directory/manage-apps/grant-admin-consent?source=recommendations#grant-admin-consent-in-app-registrations) to the Microsoft Graph **GroupMember.Read.All** [permission](https://learn.microsoft.com/graph/permissions-reference).
+See the section on how to [create the overage scenario for testing](#create-the-overage-scenario-for-testing) below for more.

 ##### Configure Optional Claims

 1. Still on the same app registration, select the **Token configuration** blade to the left.
 1. Select **Add optional claim**:
     1. Select **optional claim type**, then choose **ID**.
     1. Select the optional claim **acct**.
-Provides user's account status in tenant.
+    > Provides user's account status in tenant.
 If the user is a **member** of the tenant, the value is 0.
 If they're a **guest**, the value is 1.
 1. Select **Add** to save your changes.

 ##### Configure the client app (msal-react-app) to use your app registration